 Start winning new clients by focusing on priority lead sources

 Understanding your lead sources allows you to make better marketing and customer acquisition decisions.
-With HoneyBook, you can uncover your priority lead sources, so you know exactly where to focus your attention.
-That will help you gain new clients and keep your business growing with less stress.
+With a clientflow management platform like HoneyBook, you can uncover your priority lead sources, so you know exactly where to focus your attention.
+Understanding where your customers are coming from and allocating resources effectively, ultimately maximizes your marketing ROI.
+This will help you gain new clients and keep your business growing with less stress.